-send (data, timeout=2.0, $keep_listening=False$, $tx_header=(255, 255, 0, 0)$)
+send (data, , keep_listening=False, destination=None, node=None, identifier=None, flags=None)

 Send a string of data using the transmitter.
 You can only send 252 bytes at a time (limited by chip's FIFO size and appended headers).
 This appends a 4 byte header to be compatible with the RadioHead library.
-The tx_header defaults to using the Broadcast addresses.
-It may be overidden by specifying a 4-tuple of bytes containing (To,From,ID,Flags) The timeout is just to prevent a hang (arbitrarily set to 2 seconds) The keep_listening argument should be set to True if you want to start listening automatically after the packet is sent.
+The header defaults to using the initialized attributes: (destination,node,identifier,flags) It may be temporarily overidden via the kwargs - destination,node,identifier,flags.
+Values passed via kwargs do not alter the attribute settings.
+The keep_listening argument should be set to True if you want to start listening automatically after the packet is sent.
 The default setting is False.